 The AASW has capacity to review professional development from the current financial year or the past financial year.
 The most appropriate period for the AASW to review will depend on the date in which you commenced parental leave.
-Most applicants are surprised how quickly they find they can meet the professional development requirements, when considering readings related to social work, networking, reflecting on your practice, supervision as well as workshops, online training, conferences, can all be considered to count towards the required professional development hours.
+Most applicants are surprised how quickly they find they can meet the professional development requirements, when considering readings related to social work, networking, reflecting on your practice, supervision as well as workshops, online training, conferences, as these can all be considered to count towards the required professional development hours.
 Please review the CPD section of the website for further information about what is considered as professional development.

-I don't work in a mental health setting, how do I know if my work experience meets the requirements for AMHSW status?
+I don't work in a mental health setting; how do I know if my work experience meets the requirements for AMHSW status?

 I have been working part time since I graduated 2 years ago, does that meet the requirements for AMHSW status?

-The AASW does not specify any individual education or training programs to assist an applicant to meet the requirements of accreditation for Mental Health Social Worker status.
-In general we would encourage social workers to identify their own needs for further education around working with people with mental health problems and perhaps discuss these needs with their supervisor.
+The AASW does not specify any individual education or training program to assist an applicant to meet the requirements of accreditation for Mental Health Social Worker status.
+In general, we would encourage social workers to identify their own needs for further education around working with people with mental health problems and discuss these needs with their supervisor.
 For further details regarding upcoming events/training/activities please refer to the following suggestions: the events calendar; AASW Social Work Online Training (SWOT) online learning management system; some providers are currently offering mental health specific training, these include MHPN and MHPOD for further details please go to www.mhpn.org.au or www.mhpod.gov.au or click here for the registration form.

 Application process questions

 For the purposes of this assessment we are interested in learning about your experience of receiving supervision.
-However, you may wish to include additional information about supervision you have given to others as an indicator of your overall skills and experience.

 What kind of information should be included when describing 'demonstrated clinical social work practice' in criteria 5?